 As remote work grows more common, on-prem perimeter-focused data loss prevention (DLP) solutions are no longer enough.
 Employees working remotely will be directly connected to the Internet, and remote users’ devices may store sensitive corporate data.

 Managing data breach risks for distributed and remote enterprises requires DLP solutions that monitor and secure remote users’ mobile devices and desktop computers.
 This allows the IT staff to determine what sensitive data is leaving, when, and through which specific channel or device based on the organization's defined compliance rules for data protection.

 Use data breach prevention tools

-Data breach prevention tools are essential to maintaining visibility into and control over an organization’s sensitive data.
-These solutions can ensure that data is stored securely, monitor how it is accessed and used, and blocked detected exfiltration attempts.
+Data breach prevention tools are essential to maintaining visibility and control over an organization’s sensitive data.
+These solutions can ensure that data is stored securely, monitor how it is accessed and used, and block detected exfiltration attempts.

 - Falcon Insight (by Crowdstrike): Crowdstrike’s Falcon Insight provides valuable visibility into an organization’s endpoints.
 Solutions deployed on employee devices can detect and block attempted data breaches and support forensic analysis of potential leaks.

 - UpGuard BreachSight: UpGuard’s BreachSight provides monitoring of an organization’s security to identify potential leaks of employee credentials, customer data, and other sensitive information.